emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 # Project Partners

-# Intended User
+# Intended Use of the project

-If you are interested in learning about what people in the U.S. are demanding for or are passionate about helping non-technical audiences keep track of up-to-date information on public sentiments, then this project is right for you!
+If you are interested in learning about what people in the Georgia. are demanding for or are passionate about helping non-technical audiences keep track of up-to-date information on public sentiments, then this project is right for you!
 This repo is designed for Python users who want to build an interactive real-time data reporting dashboard on the most popular social issues in the Atlanta metropolitan area, such as housing, healthcare, and employment.

-# Intended Use
+## Use case

 This Github repository allows users to easily extract qualitative data on socioeconomic topics and build a real-time interactive dashboard upon it.
-A typical user of this Github repository should be interested in using data from non-profit organizations, Census Bureau, and Google queries, as these three data sources represent an integral image of diverse American needs.
+A typical user of this Github repository should be interested in using data from non-profit organizations, Census Bureau, and Google search queries, as these three data sources represent an integral image of diverse American needs.
 Our dashboard acts as a one-stop platform for users to access these three data sources, to visualize the popular social issues today, and to understand the rising demands in the nonprofit sector.

 ## Data sources: